ppy/osu-wiki/news/2025/2025-08-16-project-loved-august-2025.md

 As the pack name suggests, you can expect long-note heavy charts within every single song in this pack.
 Featuring charts from [Begin](https://osu.ppy.sh/users/10284984), [-SoraIro-](https://osu.ppy.sh/users/11493286), [\[HD\]Draftz](https://osu.ppy.sh/users/8890291), [Castella](https://osu.ppy.sh/users/4810916), and [eZmmR](https://osu.ppy.sh/users/8647138), you can be sure to find at least one song in here that fits your preferences.
 Well, that's if you play LNs at least...

 Chances are you're already familiar with a few names of the mappers in this pack (if you aren't already familiar with the whole pack itself), so it's likely that you might be familiar with the approach to each song.
-The added OD3 across every difficulty also makes this a rather lax accuracy challenge for those who aren't too familiar with tough release timings, so you're also able to get a casual-friendly experience if that's what you're seeking!
+The added OD 3 across every difficulty also makes this a rather lax accuracy challenge for those who aren't too familiar with tough release timings, so you're also able to get a casual-friendly experience if that's what you're seeking!

 If you like the chart quality, the song quality, or you just like the anime itself, then go vote in the thread!